 Albert Dance Hall - Albert, Texas

-The historic Albert Hall is off the beaten path for most tourists, so it’s often overlooked.
-It’s also not as active as it used to be, but if you’re looking for an authentic Hill Country dance hall, this is one of them.
-The 88-year-old dance hall is located in the heart of the old German farmlands of the Hill Country between Johnson City and Fredericksburg.
+The historic Albert Hall is off the beaten path for most tourists, so it often gets overlooked.
+The dance hall is not as active as it used to be, but if you're looking for an authentic Hill Country dance hall, this is one of the originals.
+The legendary dance hall is located in the heart of the old German farmlands between Johnson City and Fredericksburg.

 5435 Ranch Road 1623, Stonewall, TX